 Our website that tracks the Iffy Quotient will automatically update daily.
-We will be making iterative improvements and welcome partnerships with organizations that can help us validate or improve the metric.
+We will be making iterative improvements, and we welcome partnerships with organizations that can help us validate or improve the metric.
 In the URL collection phase, we would welcome other sources that could be combined with what we get from NewsWhip.
 In the classification phase, we would like to reduce the large number of Unknown sites.
-We would be happy to include other classifiers besides Media Bias/Fact Check and Open Source; these could be either human or automated.
+We are pleased that the move to NewsGuard in this second version has reduced the fraction of Unknown sites and hope that it will be reduced further over time.

-We would also like to be able to filter out popular URLs that have nothing to do with news, politics, public affairs, science or health.
-That would make the absolute value of the Iffy Quotient be a more meaningful quantity, the fraction of popular URLs from Iffy sites, among those where reliability of the information matters.
+We would also like to be able to filter out popular URLs that have nothing to do with news, politics, public affairs, science, or health.
+That would make the absolute value of the Iffy Quotient a more meaningful quantity-the fraction of popular URLs from Iffy sites among those where reliability of the information matters.
 It would be especially useful to have an automated classifier that operated on individual URLs rather than entire sites.
 We would be happy to partner with anyone who has trained a news and public affairs classifier.